• Skip to primary navigation

 FAQ

-How long do Brussels sprouts last in the fridge?
+How long will fresh Brussels sprouts last in the fridge?

 If kept raw and whole, they can last about a week in the fridge – sometimes a little longer.
 The older they are, the stronger and more bitter they can become.
 It’s best to prepare them within five days of purchase.